jpjuliao/symfony1.4-jobeet/README.md

 This repository is about setting up a PHP env for jobeet tutorial with doctrine.
 You'll find a tutorial to create a blog on https://symfony.com/legacy/doc/jobeet?orm=Doctrine and a gentle introduction at https://symfony.com/legacy/doc/gentle-introduction

 Please have a look at the documentation and try on docker to get an impression.
-This is about getting to know some features of symfony 1.4 so we can discuss your findings later.
+Pick what you think is interesting for you, read about it and make some tests.
+Then tell which links you prepared, and I will ask questions.
+This can be only one link or more - depending on how much time you can invest.

 ### What is this repository for? ###